 Pope John Paul II Catholic School is a private high school in Minneapolis.
-90 children attend Pope John Paul II Catholic School and identify as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
+90 children attend Pope John Paul II Catholic School and are mostly Hispanic; White, non-Hispanic; and Black, non-Hispanic.
 The ratio of students to teachers at Pope John Paul II Catholic School is 12:1.
 Menlo Park Academy is one of the nearest high schools.

 - P.E. classes

 |Native American or Native Alaskan||0%||%|

 |Native Hawaiian or Other Pacific Islander||0%||%|

 We have been asking for a class curriculum so I can guide my daughter what to study.
 We were given a kindergarden curriculum when they knew my daughter is in 1st grade.
 Now in our 2nd year we are still asking for the 2nd grade curriculum.
 No response from email sent to Ms King.
 I do not understand how difficult this could be.
 I hope they would just have the link of each grade's curriculum from their website.
 This is what most school do anyway.
 Other than this glitch I think the school is great.

 I was a student at this school for 8 years.
 I love this School more then anything!
 I learned so much and the attention through the teachers and staff was great.
 I could have gone to a public school and gotten a bad education...but I went to PJP2 and got an AMAZING education and I learned about my faith.
 The school may be small but it gets you the one on one help you need.
 The teachers all know you by name and they are friendly and nice.
 I really miss that school. -Tori S.